tfeb/tfeb-lisp-tools/README.md

 Well, CL has `require`, `provide` and `*modules*` and although these are deprecated, they're not going away any time soon, or in fact ever.
 So a reasonable approach is to make all the small tools into modules by adding suitable `provide` incantations, and then to use `require` to load them.
 This still leaves the problem that `require` needs to know where to find the module being required is in the filesystem, and I didn't want to fill code with explicit pathnames, even though logical pathnames make things at least a little better.

-`require-module` provides a variant of `require` which has a portable mechanism for searching for and locating files corresponding to modules.
+`require-module` provides a souped-up variant of `require` which has a portable mechanism for searching for and locating files corresponding to modules.
 In particular it understands how to combine domain-structured module names (`org.tfeb.hax.collecting` say) with a search list of pathnames to locate a file corresponding to the name which, when loaded, should provide the module.
 There are mechanisms to define what directories should be searched and in which order, and to wrap code around the process of requiring a module in the manner of CLOS around methods.
 Finally it also provides a wrapper for `provide` which keeps a record of the file which provided a given module, which can be used by `install-providers` (below) to install modules where it expects them to be.

+`require-module` can also take advantage of the fact that `require` never actually checks that the file or files it loads provides the module being required.
+So `require-module` will happily load any file it can find, and doesn't care whether the module is provided or not.

+`require-module` also keeps a cache of the truenames and write dates of the files it has loaded: unless you ask to bypass the cache, files will only ever be loaded once until they are modified, no matter how many times they are required.

+Finally, `require-module` also keeps a structure which maps between modules it has loaded and all the descendant modules of them – modules which were loaded in the process of loading some other module – together with a note as to the file they came from.
+Using this structure you can ask it to reload a module if it has changed together with any descendant modules which have changed.
+This is currently experimental.

 ### Logical pathnames
-`require-module` doesn't need you to use logical pathnames, but it does work well with them and I have usually used it that way.
+`require-module` doesn't need you to use logical pathnames, but it does work well with them and I have usually used it that way until recently.
 Using logical pathnames gives you two advantages:

 - the mechanism for maintaining the search list lets you add & replace a bunch of paths for the same host, and if that's a logical host you can invent new ones, so maintenance becomes easier;
 - there is another level of translation between the names of modules and the physical pathname they come from – for instance by changing the translations of a logical host you can switch between variants of things easily.